Induction slide-ins could be the best cooking product you can buy. Induction can boil faster. Yes, even better than the hottest professional range.

 Frequently Asked Questions

-Can You place a Slide-in at the end of a Counter
+2. Can you place a slide-in range at the end of a counter?

 No. Slide-ins have unfinished sides.
-However, you can with a front control range because the sides of that range are finished.
+However, you can with a front control range because the sides are finished.

 Want to know the best induction brands, products and have a better understanding of how induction works?
 Download the Yale Induction Cooking Buying Guide with features, specs, and inside buying tips.
-Over 800,000 people have read a Yale Guide.
+Over 1 million people have read a Yale Guide.

 Steve is the third-generation CEO of Yale and a lifelong Bostonian.
 He currently resides in Boston, one mile from where he was born.
 Despite being one of the worst goalies of all time, he is a huge hockey fan of college hockey and the Boston Bruins.
 The love of his life is his daughter Sophie.